 About Johrainne Lacle-Giron

-Johrainne Lacle-Giron is the financial administrative assistant with Universal Aviation Aruba – Oranjestad.
-Prior to joining Universal in 2011, Johrainne worked as an accountant and as an investment and investment analysis assistant with major financial management companies in Aruba.
-She earned a bachelor’s degree in finance and management at the University of Aruba and went on to complete a master of business administration in accounting and control at Erasmus University’s Rotterdam School of Management.
-Johrainne is fluent in English, Dutch, Spanish and the local Papiamento dialect.
-She enjoys combining her extensive experience in financial management and control with helping to maximize the overall trip experience for operators coming to the beautiful island of Aruba.
-Johrainne can be reached at firstname.lastname@example.org.
+Johrainne Lacle-Giron served as the financial administrative assistant with Universal Aviation Aruba – Oranjestad through December 2017.
+Johrainne earned a bachelor’s degree in finance and management at the University of Aruba and went on to complete a master of business administration in accounting and control at Erasmus University’s Rotterdam School of Management, and is fluent in English, Dutch, Spanish and the local Papiamento dialect.

 Before adding your comments, please read our Comment Policy.